WAC Clearinghouse Writing Guide

 References List Format:

-Give the author and title, the phrase “PhD diss.” or “master’s thesis,” followed by the information about the institution that granted the degree and the year.
-Include the publication number from ProQuest if appropriate.
+Give the author and year, then the title, followed by the phrase “PhD diss.” or “master’s thesis,” and any information about the institution that granted the degree.
+End with the DOI if one is available.

 2. Unpublished Dissertation or Thesis